 This month's events begin with Cape Cod's All-American Independence Day celebrations complete with boat parades, street parades, town picnics, and fabulous fireworks displays over our harbors and bays.

-Cape Cod's July events calendar heats up later in the month with the Barnstable County Fair, and concludes with the renowned Woods Hole Film Festival.
+Cape Cod's July events calendar heats up throughout the month with the hugely popular Barnstable County Fair and wraps up with the renowned Woods Hole Film Festival.

 Whatever your entertainment wishes might be, there's a special event in July that you won't want to miss!

 When: Evenings during 4th of July week